StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 ![Finding a component identifier](../../.gitbook/assets/k8s/component-identifier.png)

 The identifier is shown as `urn:kubernetes:/preprod-dev.preprod.stackstate.io:calico-system:deployment/calico-typha`.
 This shows that the identifier is constructed based on the cluster name, namespace and deployment name.
-Knowing this, it is now possible to construct the `urnTemplate`:
+Knowing this, it's now possible to construct the `urnTemplate`:

 ```
   ...